 Final Thoughts

-Ultimately, your journey is yours alone.
-Own it, protect your energy, and remember that no one else has it all figured out either.
+Your path is yours alone.
+Own it, protect your energy, and remember that nobody else has it worked out either.

 This is the real antidote to hustle culture.
 Ownership starts with boundaries.